SDT-base Contents Functions Previous Next PDF Index

 The relation between the Case.GroupInfo constit columns and the Dij constitutive law matrix is defined by the cell array EltConst.ConstitTopology entries.
 For example, the strain energy of a acoustic pressure formulation (p_solid ConstFluid) is given by

 The integration rule for a given element is thus characterized by the strain observation matrix Bji(r,s,t) which relates a given strain component єji and the nodal displacements.
-The generic linear element family assumes that the generalized strain components are linear functions of the shape functions and their derivatives in euclidian coordinates (xyz rather than rst).
+The generic linear element family assumes that the generalized strain components are linear functions of the shape functions and their derivatives in euclidean coordinates (xyz rather than rst).

 The first step of the element matrix evaluation is the evaluation of the EltConst.NDN matrix whose first Nw columns store shape functions, Nw next their derivatives with respect to x, then y and z for 3D elements